High Voltage (professional wrestling): 1996

-Rage and Kaos made their debut on the June 3, 1996, edition of Nitro losing to Faces of Fear.
-This was followed nine days later by a loss to Scott Norton & Ice Train at a WCW Saturday Night taping in Anderson, SC.
-Cast initially into the roll of jobbers, the young team next made an appearance on the July 13, 1996, edition of WCW Saturday Night where they were defeated by The American Males (Marcus Alexander Bagwell & Scotty Riggs).
-They would also lose televised matches that summer to Eddie Guerrero & Chavo Guerrero Jr, The Steiner Brothers, The Rock 'n Roll Express and WCW World Tag-Team Champions The Harlem Heat.
+Rage and Kaos made their debut on the June 3, 1996 edition of WCW Monday Nitro losing to The Faces of Fear.
+This was followed nine days later by a loss to Scott Norton and Ice Train at a WCW Saturday Night taping in Anderson, South Carolina.
+Cast initially into the role of jobbers, the young team next made an appearance on the July 13, 1996 edition of Saturday Night, where they were defeated by The American Males (Marcus Alexander Bagwell and Scotty Riggs).
+They would also lose televised matches that summer to Eddie Guerrero and Chavo Guerrero Jr., The Steiner Brothers, The Rock 'n' Roll Express, and WCW World Tag-Team Champions Harlem Heat.

-On August 10, 1996, they made their PPV debut, wrestling The Nasty Boys at Hog Wild 96 in a losing effort.
-This was followed by loses to The Four Horsemen, The Public Enemy, and The Dungeon of Doom.
-On September 23 High Voltage returned to Nitro and were defeated by The Outsiders (Scott Hall & Kevin Nash).
-On the September 28th edition of WCW Saturday Night they faced WCW World Tag-Team Champions The Public Enemy and were defeated, and the following week fell to The Amazing French Canadians.
-Their winless streak continued as October began, with Rage and Kaos losing to The Faces of Fear.
+On August 10, 1996, High Voltage made their PPV debut, wrestling The Nasty Boys at Hog Wild in a losing effort.
+This was followed by losses to The Four Horsemen, The Public Enemy, and The Dungeon of Doom.
+On September 23, High Voltage returned to Nitro and were defeated by The Outsiders (Scott Hall and Kevin Nash).
+On the September 28, 1996 edition of Saturday Night, they faced WCW World Tag-Team Champions The Public Enemy and were defeated, and the following week they fell to The Amazing French Canadians.
+Their winless streak continued as October began, with Rage and Kaos losing again to the Faces of Fear.

 Finally, on October 8 at a WCW Saturday Night taping in Greenswood, SC they won their first match.
 Wrestling in a dark match, High Voltage defeated The Starbuck Brothers (Joe Joe Starbuck & Rocket Starbuck).
 Rage and Kaos extended their winning streak by defeating Public Enemy by forfeit at a house show in Tupelo MS after Johnny Grunge was unable to compete.
 Following another loss to the Faces of Fear on the house show circuit, High Voltage got the biggest win of their nascent careers when the upset The Fantastics in a WCW Saturday Night dark match on October 22, and this would see the beginning of a gradual move out of the cellar of WCW's tag-team division.

 They defeated The Amazing French Canadians on October 28 edition of Nitro by disqualification.
 On November 16 edition of WCW Saturday Night, they wrestled Hardbody Harrison and Jack Boot to a no contest when The Nasty Boys made a run-in.
 On November 18 edition of Nitro, High Voltage were among the WCW wrestlers attacked by The Outsiders during their Nitro invasion.
 On December 7 edition of Saturday Night, High Voltage lost again to The Faces of Fear.
 On December 14 edition of Saturday Night, they lost to The Renegade and Joe Gomez.
 The team received its first victory on December 29 edition of WCW Pro over Scott and Steve Armstrong.